mustafaHami/app-shopping/api/README.md

 - **npx prisma db pull**: Checks the database connection and retrieves existing tables
 - **npx prisma generate**: Generates the TypeScript client
-- **npx prisma migrate dev --name <migration-name>**: Create a new migration based on schema.prisma and apply it to your database. (only dev)
+- **npx prisma migrate dev --name <migration-name>**: Create a new migration based on schema.prisma and apply it to your database (only dev) With *--create-only* at the end you can only create the migration file
 - **npx prisma migrate deploy**: Applique toutes les migrations qui ne sont pas encore appliquées (can use on prod, for sunchronise)
 - **npx prisma migrate reset**: Completely deletes the database, recreates all tables according to the migrations, and regenerates the client.
 (WARNING)
 - **npx prisma studio**: Opens a web interface to easily explore and modify the data.